20 Creative Writing Careers

 It takes hard work, drive, dedication, a whole lot of spirit, and often, a willingness to take big financial risks — as in not having much money while you’re waiting for your big break.

 When we think of people who make a living through writing, novelists and journalists come to mind immediately.
 But what other jobs are out there for folks who want to make creative writing the work that puts food on the table?

 The Creative Writing Career List

-Here’s a list of 20 creative writing jobs that you can consider for your career path.
+Here’s a list of twenty creative writing careers that you can consider for your future.
 I’m not making any promises.
-You have to go out and find them yourself, but these are jobs that exist.
+You have to go out and find these jobs yourself, but they do exist.
 You just have to look for them and then land them.

 - Greeting Card Author